HazyResearch/meerkat/docs/source/guide/reactive/getting-started.md

 All have the same effect, `foo` is now a reactive function that Meerkat knows about.

 What does wrapping a function with `mk.reactive()` actually do?
+At a high level, these functions will be re-run when their inputs change.

-We'll talk through this in more detail next.
+We'll look at this in more detail in a bit.
+First, though, we'll talk about `Store` objects, which are intertwined with reactive functions.

 ## Recap on Stores
 Before we proceed, we'll provide a brief recap on `Store` objects.
 You can read the full guide on `Store` objects at [XXXXXXXXXXXX].